#RHONY Sonja Morgan Injures Josh Flagg Of #MDL Just Before His Wedding

 Is ‘Real Housewives Of New York’ Star Sonja’s Relationship Faked For…

-But the person who is missing when drunken Sonja comes out to play is her alleged boyfriend “Frenchie.”
+But the person who is missing when drunken Sonja comes out to play is her alleged boyfriend, “Frenchie.”
 Frenchie, aka Edgar Vaudeville, is Sonja’s boyfriend on Real Housewives, but some sources are saying that he was hired to play Sonja’s younger boyfriend.
 Entertainment Weekly said that both Carole Radziwill and Dorinda Medley have heard the rumor.

 “Carole and Luann have both heard rumors that Sonja’s Frenchie is actually an actor ‘cast’ as her boyfriend.
 It’s unclear who was casting him but Sonja denies it.
 She washes his underwear after all.”

-Do you think Real Housewives Sonja Morgan has a drinking problem or does she just need to cut back?
+Do you think Real Housewives’ Sonja Morgan has a drinking problem or does she just need to cut back?

-[Featured Image by Rob Kim/ Getty Images]
+[Featured Image by Rob Kim/Getty Images]